Which Life Skills to Teach and How to Teach Them

 How to Teach Emotional Intelligence

 Leading by example is important.
 My kids see me writing in my journal things I am grateful for.
 At dinner we all say 3 things we are grateful for and a compliment to each other (e.g. something we saw someone in the family do well at or achieve etc).

 As mentioned, we have a lot of books.
-A few which have helped my daughters with their emotional intelligence include:
+A few which have helped my kids with their emotional intelligence include:

-The Last Lecture – this is my 11-year-olds favourite book which she has read a few times.
+The Last Lecture – this is my 14-year-olds favourite book which she has read a few times since she was 9.
 He weaves his life story and lessons into a wonderful book.